PioBeat/GravSupport/README.md

 Furthermore, it is possible to use any other Grav installation by manually downloading them and specifying the path in the wizard.

+**The Grav plugin does not seem to work on existing projects**

+Grav projects that were not created via the project wizard may not be initialized correctly (e.g., module type  is not 'GRAV_TYPE').

+A solution is to completely remove the `.idea` folder of the project and re-open it in InteliJ IDEA.
+A notification will be displayed which proposes to convert the project to a <i>Grav project</i>.

 **"Grav plugin 'devtools' is not installed"**